habibcomsats/NVFlare/docs/user_guide/overview.rst

    It is important that this "startup" folder is not renamed because the code relies upon this for operation.
 Please note that a "transfer" directory and deployed applications will be created at the level of this "startup" folder.
-See the section on `Internal folder and file structures for NVIDIA FLARE`_ below for more details.
+See the section on `Internal folder and file structures for [BLINDED] FLARE`_ below for more details.

 ************************************************************************************
 Start: Instructions for each participant to start running FL with their startup kits